Francisco Liriano, Pitcher

 Birthplace: San Cristobal, Dominican Republic

-Francisco Liriano, starting pitcher for the Toronto Blue Jays, first signed with the San Francisco Giants in 2000.
+Francisco Liriano, pitcher, first signed with the San Francisco Giants in 2000.
 He played in the Giants' minor league system from 2001 until 2004, when they traded him to the Minnesota Twins.
 He then pitched in the Twins' minor league system through most of 2005, playing in just six games with the Twins that season.

 In 2006, Liriano pitched 121.0 innings in 28 games with the Twins.
 He had a career low 2.16 ERA with a 12-3 record that year.
 The following November, he had Tommy John surgery and he missed the entire 2007 season.
 In 2008, he played in the minors and in 14 games with the Twins.